 When possible, go a day or two without showering.
-Baby-wipes are a good option for cleaning your hands, and usually do a decent job tidying the rest of your body between showers.
+Baby wipes are a good option for cleaning your hands, and usually do a decent job tidying the rest of your body between showers.

 7. Take Shorter Showers

 Consider installing a showerhead that has an on/off control valve.
 This allows you to easily turn the water on to get wet, and off when you are sudsing up.
-This practice is commonly referred to a navy shower and can save a tone of water.
+This practice is commonly referred to as a navy shower and can save a ton of water.
 Keep in mind that while you can turn the water off at the main control, you often lose the heat, which requires you to run the water again to warm it back up.
 Plus, turning the knobs off and on takes more time than a control valve, and the faster the water turns off, the less water you’ll use.

 8. Consider Your Hair

-Believe it or not, another water saving tip is to cut your hair short.
+Believe it or not, another water-saving tip is to cut your hair short.
 It is easier to maintain short hair, and it takes less time to wash.
 Less time equals less water.